yantonov/dot/README.md

 Tiny tool to deal with configuration files (dot files).

 #### Idea
-This tool iterates over the current directory and creates symbolic links from ${HOME} to all files inside the current directory.
+This tool iterates over the current directory including subdirectories and creates symbolic links from ${HOME} to all files inside the current directory.
 If some files already exist than backup files will be created.

 #### Installation